-The VIN pin voltage falling below 2.5 V disables the TPS54160-Q1.
-If an application requires a higher undervoltage lockout (UVLO), use the EN pin as shown in Figure 28 to adjust the input voltage UVLO by using two external resistors.
+The VIN pin voltage falling below 2.5 V disables he TPS57140-Q1.
+If an application requires a higher undervoltage lockout (UVLO), use the EN pin as shown in Figure 28 to adjust the input-voltage UVLO by using two external resistors.
 Though it is not necessary to use the UVLO adjust resistors, for operation TI highly recommends providing consistent power-up behavior.
-The EN pin has an internal pullup current source, I1, of 0.9 $\mu$ A that provides the default condition of the TPS54160-Q1 operating when the EN pin floats.
-Once the EN pin voltage exceeds 1.25 V, a compatrator adds an additional 2.9 $\mu$ A of hysteresis, Ihys.
-This additional current facilitates input voltage hysteresis.
+The EN pin has an internal pullup current source, I1, of 0.9 μ A that provides the default condition of the TPS57140-Q1 operating when the EN pin floats.
+Once the EN pin voltage exceeds 1.25 V, an additional 2.9 μ A of hysteresis, lhys, is added.
+This additional current facilitates input-voltage hysteresis.
 Use Equation 2 to set the external hysteresis for the input voltage.
 Use Equation 3 to set the input start voltage.